bediger4000/vigenere-ciphering-deciphering/README.md

 # Vigenere Cipher Deciphering

+I came across an enciphered piece of PHP malware, and I wanted to figure out the cleartext.
+I thought the downloader might have used a Vigenere cipher.

-I wanted to learn how to do [Vigenere deciphering](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) so I read the Wikipedia page on it, and wrote some programs.
+I read the Wikipedia page on it, and wrote some programs.

 ## Programs